-The practice of peer review is to ensure that only good research paper is published.
+The practice of peer review is to ensure that only a good research paper is published.
+We assign three or more reviewers for the total number of articles in each issue.
 All manuscripts are following the procedure outlined below:

-It is a process by which experts evaluate scholarly works, and its objective is to ensure a high quality of publishing.
+It is a process by which experts evaluate scholarly works and analyse the content.
+Its objective is to ensure and maintain high-quality standards of our publishing house.

-IJOSCINCE follow the double-blind review process.
-In the double-blind peer review process, author and reviewer do not know each other.
-Peer review process helps the publishing organization to choose research work for publication, accepted with improvements/modifications, or rejected.
-In the peer-reviewed process, the decision to publish a manuscript is the prerogative of a journal editor or the journal's editorial board.
+IJOSCIENCE follows the double-blind review process.
+In this process, the author and the reviewer are anonymous to each other.
+The peer-review process helps the publishing organization to select worthy research work for publication.
+In the peer-review process, the decision to publish a manuscript is the prerogative of a journal editor or the journal's' editorial board.

-In general, at first read-through reviewers will be assessing your argument’s construction, the clarity of the language, and content.
-They will be asking themselves the following questions:
+In the broad spectrum, at first read-through reviewers will be assessing authors argument construction, the clarity of the language, and content.
+They question themselves for the following: